eduardosantoshf/setup-my-macbook/README.md

 alias ls='eza'
 ```

 Now, we can use the default theme, or use one from the official [eza-themes](https://github.com/eza-community/eza-themes) repo (or we can create our own theme).
-To to this, choose the theme you want and save it inside `/Users/eduardosantos/.config/eza` (if the `eza` folder doesn't exist, create it).
+To to this, choose the theme you want and save it inside `/Users/eduardosantos/.config/eza` as `theme.yml` (if the `eza` folder doesn't exist, create it).

 Finally, run: